minkphp/MinkBundle/README.md

     goutte:     ~
 ```

-## SahiDriver
+## SahiSession

 Sometimes, headless browser emulators are not enough to test your complex applications.
 Especially
 in case when you want to test AJAX or JS functionality.
-Sahi driver comes to rescue!
+Sahi session comes to rescue!
 So, you need to
 enable it...

 ### Add Behat\SahiClient and Buzz libraries to your vendors dir.